dynamisdao/frontend2/README.md

 3. Windows only - [GraphicsMagick](http://sourceforge.net/projects/graphicsmagick/files/graphicsmagick-binaries/1.3.21/)

-## App installation
+## App installation and b

-$ `npm install --global gulp && npm install` (use GitBash on Windows / Terminal on OSX) in the directory of the project.
+$ `npm install (use GitBash on Windows / Terminal on OSX) in the directory of the project.
 Accept all requests.
 If error occurs, run again.

-## Running the app
+## Running and build the app

 This should be used every time when you start working on the project:

-$ `gulp` (use GitBash on Windows / Terminal on OSX) in the directory of the project

-## Build the app

-$ `gulp build` (use GitBash on Windows / Terminal on OSX) in the directory of the project
+$ `npm start` (use GitBash on Windows / Terminal on OSX) in the directory of the project